hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * **Las Two Sessions** will be on Tuesday, Khordad 20 at 13:00 via LMS [Class Room](http://vc26.sbu.ac.ir/class-2216137-91)

-   - Intro. to Artificial Neural Networks with Keras of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) (Part Two)
+   - Intro. to Artificial Neural Networks with Keras of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
    - Machine Learning with TensorFlow and Keras Part 2
    - Selected Experiments on Artificial Neural Networks
    - Support Vector Machines of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)